SteveJustin1963/16.6-tecBRAIN/README.md

 A range of mediums can be used, from simple water in a bucket with light reflection or sophisticated optical fibre loop.
 We will use firm but wobbly object, in this case a soft silicon ball from Kmart.
 Later perhaps a brain shaped soft red silicon or gelatine for greater visual effect.

 We mount the TX piezo 5mm above a 100x100x12 MDF from the edges.
 Then mount the ball atop the piezo just touching it in the middle.
-We erect a vertical wood 20x200 pole to the side and connect to the of ball.
-The 8x RX piezo’s are connected over the ball face heavenly spread.
+We erect a vertical wood 20x20x200 pole to the side and connect to the ball.
+The 8x RX piezo’s are connected over the ball face evenly spread and also support from the edge so as to absorb as much vibration as possible.
+Much experimentation is needed to get the best result.

 The code will read the 8 RX inputs while the TX is pumping signal into the ball.
-Code will try to use AI or simple pattern recognition to capture impressions of the vibrations as numeral tables.
-Sample time will have to be limited.
-If we can the 9511 maths chip on the tec-APUS will make coding simpler (maybe)
+Code will capture then classify with simple AI or regression to classify the signal impressions as numerical tables.
+Sample time has to be considered and and limited as we dont want much data.
+Try and use the tec-APUS-9511 and or Forth on to simplify code (maybe).

-A simple learning and behavior system will evolve thru more coding.
-A range of different inputs can be gathered to create a library of recognition.
+A simple learning and behavior system can evolve.
+A range of different inputs can be gathered to create a library of recognitions.

 ### Inputs